Our Team

 Dr. Ariana Hoet is the co-founder of Parenting Culture and a pediatric psychologist working in primary care, primarily with a Latinx and Somali population.

 Dr. Ariana Hoet is the co-founder of Parenting Culture and a pediatric psychologist working in primary care, primarily with a Latinx and Somali population.
 Her personal experience, immigrating to the US from Venezuela as a teenager, allows her to bring a cultural approach to treatment with families.
-Although we know evidence-based treatments work, they also have gaps in how to address the experience of many immigrant families.
-Personally, she started her own parenting journey and hopes to raise a bilingual little one with a love for our country and culture, along with understanding our privileges and how to actively work on an anti-racist society.
+Although evidence-based treatments work, they also have gaps in how to address the experience of many immigrant families.
+Personally, she started her own parenting journey and hopes to raise a bilingual little one with a love for this country and culture, along with understanding our privileges and how to actively work on an anti-racist society.

 Member at Large